sameesin/cisco-csftd-on-aws/content/30_Setup_Network_Resources/1_network_resources.md

 ## **2. <ins>Subnets**</ins>

-In this lab we are creating the following subnets.
+In this workshop we are creating the following subnets.

 * Inside subnets      - **```2```** (one in each AZ)
 * Outside subnets     - **```2```** (one in each AZ)
 * Mgmt subnets        - **```2```** (one in each AZ)
 * Diag subnets        - **```2```** (one in each AZ)

 ><ins>**Note**</ins> : The following is the snippet to create just the outside subnet.
-This block must be created for each subnet mentioned above.
+This block is created for each subnet mentioned above.

 ```
 resource "aws_subnet" "outside_subnet" {